-The bit 7 of the ACSR is used for testing purpose only.
-It can not be used for the users.
-The bit1 and bit0 of the ACSR are used to select A/D clock sources.
+Bit 7 of the ACSR register is used for test purposes only and must not be used for other purposes by the application program.
+Bit1 and bit0 of the ACSR register are used to select the A/D clock source.

-When the A/D conversion is completed, the A/D interrupt request flag is set.
+When the A/D conversion has completed, the A/D interrupt request flag will be set.
 The EOCB bit is set to "1" when the START bit is set from "0" to "1".